jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 "And that brings us back to Bertram, who tried but failed to do anything about the Thracian genocide.
 He later hired a team to join him in Armenia, only saving a few dozen lives, but he knew he was onto something.
 His underground railroad in the face of the October Revolution was a bit more successful, but it wasn't until a few years later that, with a small inheritance of technology from a former drinking buddy, he came on the plan for the League of the Silver Bat, a resistance organization modeled on the League of the Scarlet Pimpernel."
 There's no way he could have successfully timed that speech to end just as the elevator doors re-open, but here we are.

 "But it's not always about large-scale, capital-O oppression," Dad continues.
 Often, it can't be, because those cases are too high profile.
 Vigilantism, exploitation, domestic abuse, terrorism, even abuse of power, each individual in danger is important and, yes, sometimes that means cozying up to some spectacularly nauseating people, using the image of stupidity to pump them for information, convince them to let their guard down, or even set them up to take a fall.
-Bertram actually dressed up like a bat on his first trip to America to expose a phony detective on the take from the mob, so a little bit of superhero-style melodrama isn't out of the question, either.
+Bertram actually dressed up like a bat on his first trip to America to expose a phony detective on the take from the mob, so an occasional soupçon of superhero-style melodrama isn't out of the question, either.
 But, sometimes it means getting into bad markets to subtly inject subversive messages into the discourse or to fleece the so-called 'centrists' or 'moderates' who don't seem to mind seeing the people in their midst being harmed, because they don't want to rock the boat too much."

 "So, then what's all---"

 "OK, OK.
 Skipping ahead a few generations to get to you.
 Last night, I broke up a sweatshop in Little Javasu."
-Dad gestures around and, suddenly, I actually look at the office around me, not decorated like the rest of the building and no direct natural light, except maybe through little pipes poking out of the ceiling.
+Dad gestures around and, suddenly, I actually look at the office setting that's surrounding me, not decorated like the rest of the building and no direct natural light, except maybe through strange little pipes poking out of the ceiling.
 The workers, all with that same jewelry, are all having intense conversations with anywhere from one to three people who look to be in pretty bad shape, with a couple of dozen of them almost certainly from Javasu."

-Off in the background, someone is listening to the news, something about actor Xavier Exley being arrested for connection with something unfortunate.
+Off in the background, someone is listening to the news, something about actor Xavier Exley being arrested for connection with something unfortunate, again.

 "This is our company's *other* Human Resources department, the one that official applicants never see.
 The folks from the sweatshop are here, as well as the usual daily handful of people who our associates have found trafficked, abused, or otherwise harmed without much recourse.
 Down here, we make sure to place them in decent jobs with Wooster Amalgamated and other companies where we have an 'in.'
 For the handful who are in immediate danger, they'll be quietly moved somewhere else in the country with a new identity, though we don't have the resources of an actual Witness Protection Program.
-And those who are in an opportunity to provide evidence against their abusers, we schedule court appointments and provide security.
+And those who are in position to provide evidence against their abusers, we schedule court appointments and provide security.
 Some also need housing, and we just so happen to have open rooms in the Arcology at any given time."

 "Well, congratulations, it sounds like you have it all figured out."